woramone/Active-Directory-Project/README.md

 <img width="710" height="810" alt="AD drawio" src="https://github.com/user-attachments/assets/1448af4b-f25b-4cda-9aa5-2a9813012936" />

-- Use draw.io to draw lab diagram for this Project
+### Set up and configuration on home lab environments

 - Set up VirtualBox and Install Kali Linux (Attacker machine), Windows11(Target machine), Windows Server 2022(Active Directory), Ubuntu Server(Splunk server)
 > Learn how to install all of them from [here](https://www.youtube.com/watch?v=2cEj3bS5C0Q)

 ![2](https://github.com/user-attachments/assets/13bc7151-2104-47c7-9225-777b93ebf80c)

 - Set up NAT Network for our VMs to have the internet access and put them in the same network
-- Go to VirtualBox > Tools(bullet point) > Network > NAT Networks(Tab) > click Create > At the bottom put the name of the network you want, in my case is "AD-Project" > IPv4 Prefix set according to the diagram we created (in my case is 192.168.100.0/24) > Click Apply
+- Go to VirtualBox > Tools(bullet point) > Network > NAT Networks(Tab) > click Create > At the bottom put the name of the network you want, in my case is "AD-Project" > IPv4 Prefix set according to the diagram we created (in my case is `192.168.100.0/24`) > Click Apply
 - Go to each machine and change Network to "NAT Network" also "AD-Project" we have created

+### Installing Splunk SIEM on Ubuntu
 - Open our Splunk server(Ubuntu server)
 - Type in
 ```